pallas/libite/README.md

    removed from a container prior to object destruction.
  * singleton --- Singleton template, instantiates before main.
  * try --- Converts traditional error reporting to exceptions.

+With assertions enabled, intrusive_heap and intrusive_tree are validated as pre- and post-conditions, which will wreck the algorithmic complexity; to disable, define NDEBUG.

 A small test suite is available and can be run via